openlayers/ol-cesium/README.md

 var ol3d = new olcs.OLCesium(map); // map is the ol.Map instance
 ol3d.setEnabled(true);
 ```
-The above will use a flat surface all around the globe.
-To use terrain, simply add a terrain provider (can be your own, but in the snippet below it's one that ships with Cesium):
+The above will use the WGS84 ellipsoid all around the globe.
+To use terrain, simply add a [terrain provider](http://cesiumjs.org/Cesium/Build/Documentation/TerrainProvider.html) using the Cesium API (can be your own, but in the snippet below it's one that ships with Cesium):
 ```js
 var ol3d = new olcs.OLCesium(map); // map is the ol.Map instance
 var scene = ol3d.getCesiumScene();